-Diana earned her Bachelor’s degree in International Relations from the Instituto TecnolÃƒ³gico y de Estudios Superiores de Monterrey in 2014, graduating with the highest score in her class.
+Diana earned her B.A. in International Relations (with distinction) from the Instituto Tecnológico y de Estudios Superiores de Monterrey in 2014.
 While studying, she participated in several development projects in Mexico and abroad.
-She acted as a one of the five Youth Representatives of Mexico at the G20 Youth Summit in Toronto, Canada in 2010; she participated as volunteer and coordinator in children education projects in Nepal and Mexico, among others.
+She acted as a one of the five Youth Representatives of Mexico at the G20 Youth Summit in 2010 and she participated as volunteer and coordinator in children education projects in Nepal and Mexico, among others.
 Currently, she works on an initiative against gender-based violence, called No Somos Medias Naranjas, which she co-founded and which seeks to raise public awareness and prevent violence against women in Mexico.

 She is pursuing the MPhil in Development Studies because of her interest in addressing gender equality and sustainability in Mexico.
 Her current research concerns understanding, from a feminist political ecology approach, the indigenous movement in Hopelchen (Campeche, Mexico) against Monsanto’s genetically modified soybean seeds.
 After completing her degree, Diana intends to develop educational projects for promoting environmental cultures and to begin a research postgraduate degree through an action-research approach.